Fishermen and dealers can review quota and landings information for species monitored by the Division of Marine Fisheries.

 Learn about the SAFIS eTRIPS applications and electronic reporting options for state-reporting harvesters.

 Having difficulty entering your trip-level reports electronically?
-Our SAFIS tutorial videos can help you enter your information accurately and efficiently.
+Our SAFIS instructions can help you enter your information accurately and efficiently.

 You can use the tables below to lookup current seafood and bait dealer permits by name or permit number.